jackhftang/tusc/README.md

 [![build status](https://travis-ci.com/jackhftang/tusc.svg?branch=master)](https://travis-ci.org/jackhftang/tusc)

-A single binary for both server and client of [tus resumable upload protocol](https://tus.io).
+TUS **C**ommand line (tusc) is a small static binary for both server and client of [tus resumable upload protocol](https://tus.io).

-This is a wrapper of [tusd](https://github.com/tus/tusd) with nginx-like file listing page (or index page) is added.
+Personally, I need tusc for uploading files in a CI process and a simple UI for downloading (like nginx autoindex).
-Features like S3, GCS, Prometheus, Hooks are removed from tusd, in favor of smaller binary size (< 5 MB after upx-ed rather than > 30MB raw).
+The chucked and resumable feature make it possible to bypass some payload size limitation imposed by proxy.
-This is a command line implementation this library [go-tusd](https://github.com/eventials/go-tus).
+Also, small size of binary make it convenient to be included in docker image.

 ## Quick Start